mfasanya/vagrant-meteor/README.md

 By default the files will only be copied to the virtual machine, when you start the virtual machine with `vagrant up` or reload it with `vagrant reload`.

-[`vagrant rsync-auto`](http://docs.vagrantup.com/v2/cli/rsync-auto.html) will watch your files and automatically copy changes to the virtual machine.
+`vagrant rsync-auto` will watch your files and automatically copy changes to the virtual machine.
+You have to run the command in a separate shell.
+The command is not perfect (yet).
+I recommend to read [the documentation](http://docs.vagrantup.com/v2/cli/rsync-auto.html) about it.

 #### Better alternative for Mac OS and Linux

+There is a better plugin for `vagrant rsync-auto` that is more efficient and less CPU intensive.
-Install vagrant-gatling-rsync with `vagrant plugin install vagrant-gatling-rsync`.
+Install it with `vagrant plugin install vagrant-gatling-rsync`.
-It's less CPU intensive than rsync-auto.
-Then run `vagrant gatling-rsync-auto` for automatic file synchronisation.
+Then run `vagrant gatling-rsync-auto` for automatic file synchronisation instead of `vagrant rsync-auto`.

 ### Start your app

-1. Connect the virtual machine with `vagrant ssh`.
+1. Connect to the virtual machine with `vagrant ssh`.
 1. Change to the app directory in the virtual machine (`cd /vagrant/<MY_APP>`)
 2. Start your app with `mrt` (or `meteor`).
 5. You can access the app on your host machine with `http://localhost:3000/`.

 ### Local smart packages

-By default the packages folder of your app won't be copied to the VM.
+By default the packages folder of your app won't be copied to the virtual machine.
 Meteorite will install the packages inside the virtual machine.
-If you have local smart packages that should be copied to the VM, add them in the Vagrantfile where it says `# Add your local packages here` by adding a line `"+ /<MY_APP>/packages/<MY_PACKAGE>/***",` for each package under the comment.
+If you have local smart packages that should be copied, add them in the Vagrantfile where it says `# Add your local packages here` by adding a line `"+ /<MY_APP>/packages/<MY_PACKAGE>/***",` for each package under the comment.

 __Example__: My package is in the folder `vagrant-meteor/myApp/packages/myPackage/`.
 I would add the line `"+ /myApp/packages/myPackage/***"`.

 ### Debugging